davestj/scastd/CONTRIBUTING.md

 - Follow the existing C++ style: 4 spaces for indentation, no tabs.
 - Place braces on their own line and keep line length under 100 characters.
 - Each `.cpp` and `.h` file must start with the GPL header shown in [AGENTS.md](AGENTS.md).
-- Run `make check` before submitting changes to ensure the build and tests pass.
+- Ensure the project builds successfully before submitting changes.

 ## Branch Naming